-The following is a summary of the principal features of this distribution and should be read together with the more detailed information and financial data and statements contained elsewhere in this prospectus.
+The following is a summary of the principal features of this investment fund and should be read together with the more detailed information and financial data and statements contained elsewhere in this annual information form.
 Certain capitalized terms used, but not defined in this summary, are defined in the "Glossary of Terms".
-Unless otherwise indicated, all references to dollar amounts in this prospectus are to Canadian dollars.
+Unless otherwise indicated, all references to dollar amounts in this annual information form are to Canadian dollars.

-Issuer: PIMCO Tactical Income Opportunities Fund (the "Fund") is a closed-end investment fund established as a trust under the laws of the Province of Ontario pursuant to the Trust
+Issuer:

-Agreement.
+PIMCO Tactical Income Opportunities Fund (the "Fund") is a closed-end investment fund established as a trust under the laws of the Province of Ontario pursuant to the Trust Agreement.
 See "Overview of the Legal Structure of the Fund".